cloudify-cosmo/docs.getcloudify.org/content/developer/composer/features.md

 ## Working with nodes

-You add a node by dragging the required node type from the Stencils pane and dropping it on to the canvas.
+You add a node by dragging the required node type from the Stencils pane and dropping it onto the canvas.
 You then click it to edit its properties.
-The properties that are available are dependent on the node type.
+Available properties depend on the node type.

 Depending on their type, you can add nodes inside other nodes.
 For example, a database server can be contained inside a compute node, a subnet node inside a network node, and a port node inside a subnet node.
 When a node is nested inside another node, a *contained-in* relationship is automatically generated between them.